walmartlabs/zUID/Installation.md

 1. Invoke the ZUIDPLT program.
 This can be done by restarting the CICS region or by running the UPLT transaction in one of the CICS regions.

+#### Define a ZUID instance
 1. Define an instance of ZUID.
-In the JCL library, the CSDID@@ member provides the JCL to define one instance of zUID.
+In the JCL library, the DEFID## member provides the JCL to define one instance of zUID.
 While some parts of the job are customized, some parameters are left untouched so the process on installing a zUID instance is repeatable.
 Keep in mind, you will want some method of keeping track of your clients and which instance of zUID you have created for them.
 Recording the path as well is a good idea.
-Edit CSDID@@ in the JCL library and customize the following fields.
+Edit DEFID## in the JCL library and customize the following fields.
     1. **@appname@** is the application name using this instance of ZUID.
 It is the third node of the path.
     1. **@grp_list@** is the CSD group list you wish this instance to be installed.